Can Redwood Trees Really Grow In Washington State?

 Although Washington State shares relatively similar latitudes with California and Oregon, the state's climate and soil structure differ significantly.
 Redwood trees require specific climatic and soil conditions to grow naturally.

 Unfortunately, as a result of the Pacific Northwest's generally cold and wet weather, the redwood tree is far from reaching its full potential in the state of Washington.
+That's not to stop some scientists from trying, though.

 canva